enszrlu/guidememaybe/project-definition.md

   - 📷 Full image gallery (carousel or scrollable)
   - 🧠 AI-generated summary (max 3 short paragraphs)
   - Predefined question buttons:
-    - “What’s the history of this place?”
+    - "What's the history of this place?"
-    - “Is it open today?”
+    - "Is it open today?"
-    - “Any cool facts?”
+    - "Any cool facts?"
-    - “Who built it?”
+    - "Who built it?"
-    - “What else is nearby?”
+    - "What else is nearby?"
   - Text input and microphone icon for free-form questions

 **Backend API Call Example:**